Xsmael/NeXplorer.JS/README.md

 ![Thumbnail view](screenshots/4.png?raw=true "Thumbnails")

-Beware:
+##### Beware:
 - this is an alpha verion, I'll need few weeks to finish the first release as my time permit...
--Tested only on windows, you can try other platform and report any bugs.
+- Tested only on windows, you can try other platform and report any bugs.